nutechsoftware/AlarmDecoder-IoT/README.md

   # Set output format string for 'TROUBLE' stat
   mqtt switch 1 f ON
   ```
+###  5.8. <a name='ftp-daemon-component'></a>FTP daemon component
+The File Transfer Protocol (FTP) is a standard communication protocol used for the transfer of computer files from a server to a client on a computer network.
+FTP is built on a client–server model architecture using separate control and data connections between the client and the server.
+FTP users may authenticate themselves with a clear-text sign-in protocol, normally in the form of a username and password, but can connect anonymously if the server is configured to allow it.

+If enabled the daemon will allow update of files on the attached uSD card.
+This allows for update of HTML or configuration settings from a secure host on the local network.
+To secure the FTP daemon the ACL needs to be configured to allow limited access to this service.

+This daemon only supports one command and control connection at a time.
+Be sure to disable or limit the client used to a single connection or the client may appear to stall or timeout.

+####  5.8.1. <a name='configuration-for-ftp-daemon'></a>Configuration for FTP daemon
+- ```ftpd {sub command} {arg}```
+  - {sub command}
+    - [enable] Enable / Disable ftp daemon
+      -  {arg1}: [Y]es [N]o
+        - [N] Default state
+        - Example: ```ftpd enable Y```
+    - [acl] Set / Get ACL list
+      - {arg1}: ACL LIST
+      -  String of CIDR values separated by commas.
+        - Default: Empty string disables ACL list
+        - Example: ```ftpd acl 192.168.0.0/28,192.168.1.0-192.168.1.10,192.168.3.4```

 ##  6. <a name='building-firmware'></a>Building firmware
 ###  6.1. <a name='platformio'></a>PlatformIO